Terms and Conditions

-16.3 We will not object to you switching to a new supplier if the total amount owing to us is less than £500 per energy type and you agree that these charges will be transferred to them and all outstanding charges paid to us by the new supplier upon your switch to the new supplier’s service.
+16.3 We will not object to you switching to a new supplier if the total amount owing to us is less than £500 per energy type and you agree that these charges will be transferred to your new supplier and that all outstanding charges are paid to us by the new supplier upon your switch to the new supplier’s service.

 16.4 If you have a prepayment meter we will not send you bills but we will send you a statement once a year showing you how much energy you have used based on either actual or estimated meter readings

-16.5 In order to continue to provide our services to you where you have failed to pay the charges due under these terms and conditions, we may have to require you to use a prepayment meter.
+16.5 If you fail to pay the charges due under these terms and conditions, we may require you to use a prepayment meter.
 If we have to install a prepayment meter, we can charge you our reasonable costs for the work.
 If we have to install a prepayment meter, you might have to pay higher charges for electricity and gas.